 How We Match You

 As soon as we receive an application from a new mentee or mentor, we look at our database to see what available mentees or mentors meet the applicant’s area of interest or expertise.
 Matches are based on the specifications of the mentee and mentor and we make every attempt to make matches that respect the mentee and mentor’s stated preferences.
 After an e-mail introduction, how the mentoring relationship progresses is up to mentee and mentor.

 Commission staff members are always available to assist our mentors and mentees, in any way possible, in order to nurture and develop the relationship.
 In fact, staff occasionally monitor the status of the relationships to make sure all are being benefited.

+We invite seasoned attorneys, with and without disabilities, to complete our mentor application, specifying what type of mentor experience can be offered.
 When you complete the mentor online form below we will add your information to the appropriate database.
 For privacy reasons, all information submitted is kept private with the Commission and the ABA.
 Whenever a mentee completes the online form, we match his or her answers with our mentor database and develop a list of potential matches.
 Matches are based on the requests of the mentee, such as the disability involved, common interest areas of the law, and geographical location.
-In order to further respect the privacy of the Program participants, the list of potential mentors is sent without names or contact information to the mentee.
-Once the mentee selects one of these potential mentors, we contact that mentor to see if they are available to work with this particular mentee.
-If the mentor is available, his or her contact information is then forwarded to the mentee.
+We then introduce mentees to potential mentors to see if they would like to enter into a mentee-mentor relationship.

 From that point forward, how the mentoring relationship progresses is up to the individuals.
 Commission staff members are always available to assist our mentors and mentees in order to nurture and develop the relationship.
 In fact, staff occasionally monitors the status of the relationships to make sure all are being benefited.